Hunting and Fishing Regulation Summary Guides

 Crappie: The crappie minimum limit is now 10 inches.

-New Licence and Permit Fees:
+New License and Permit Fees:

 Beginning in January 2026, Kentucky will implement an inflation-based system to adjust its license and permit fees during even-numbered years.
 Pricing will be adjusted based on the combined Consumer Price Index (CPI) rate of the last two years.
 The CPI is the national measure of inflation calculated by the U.S. Bureau of Labor Statistics.